kwaldenphd/LAMP-stack/README.md

 Our last step is to install phpMyAdmin.
 This is a GUI interface that can be used for MySQL administration.
 1. Install using `sudo apt-get install phpmyadmin –y`
-2. If prompted for the type of web server to reconfigure select “apache2” with the spacebar and press <ENTER>.
+2. If prompted for the type of web server to reconfigure select “apache2” with the spacebar and press `<ENTER>`
-**	A yellow character will appear next to `apache2` when selected.
+  *	A yellow character will appear next to `apache2` when selected.
-3. If prompted to configure the database with dbconfig-common select <No> with your arrow keys and press <ENTER>
+3. If prompted to configure the database with dbconfig-common select `<No>` with your arrow keys and press `<ENTER>`

 Now we need to set up the `.htaccess` file for phpMyAdmin. `.htaccess` files are another type of configuration file used on Apache web servers.
 1. We first have to make a change to the apache configuration file.